iivanoo/covid-apps-observer/data/data_us/reports/resources/org.horizonhealth.android.hzhsh.telehealth___12.0.16.005_01/report.md

 > Great app make dr appointments easy<br> :date: __2020-10-23 18:06:37__

 > Great app for my counseling sessions!<br> :date: __2020-10-22 19:27:09__

-> I absolutely love this appand being able to see my counselor face to face makes me feel so much better.
-I love Kelsey Tabbi she's saved me so many times from so many countless situations I cabr even begin to explain the impact shes had on my life.<br> :date: __2020-10-13 17:35:20__

-> I enjoy being able to see the horizon staff and it's a tremendous program<br> :date: __2020-10-12 21:40:34__

-> I've been using Horizon Telehealth for almost a year now because my original nurse with Horizon was a snow bird & she spent her winter's in Florida.
-I used to go right to the Horizon site and sign-in to Telehealth but found I actually prefer doing my visits this way!
-So far I've had very few very minor issues with this app so 5 stars all the way!<br> :date: __2020-10-07 23:02:20__

-> Great.<br> :date: __2020-10-02 17:52:21__